t4kaha00/Company-Project-2-Cajo/README.md

 3)  There was a misunderstanding with the company that I am doing this project with.
 According to the presentation that they sent me it said that they are going to use the commercially available website Opencart but later when I inquired exactly what they needed it turned out that they'll use the website once I finished my part of the project.

-4)  understanding the architecture of opencart (3 hours) Making basic architecture wiht image preview (4 hours)
+4)  understanding the architecture of opencart (3 hours), Making basic architecture wiht image preview (4 hours)

 # Week 3: 28.01.2017 - 03.02.2017